billie66/TLCL/book/chap01.md

 1. Install Linux on a (not so new) computer.
-It doesn't matter which distribution you choose, though most people today start out with either Ubuntu, Fedora, or .
+It doesn't matter which distribution you choose, though most people today start out with either Ubuntu, Fedora, or OpenSUSE.
 If in doubt, try Ubuntu first.
 Installing a modern Linux distribution can be ridiculously easy or ridiculously difficult depending on your hardware.
 I suggest a desktop computer that is a couple of years old and has at least 256 megabytes of RAM and 6 gigabytes of free